-- In Indonesia, Kraft is the most established cheese brand, and Kraft Ultrajaya Indonesia dominated cheese sales throughout the review period.
-It extended its domination in 2013 with an almost 62% value share.
-The company’s strength lies in its early entry into the Indonesian market, its wide variety of unspreadable processed cheese products, and its large investment in both television advertisements and below-the-line activities.
+- In Indonesia, Kraft remained the most established cheese brand in 2015, with Kraft Ultrajaya Indonesia dominating cheese sales throughout the review period, commanding a 61% value share in 2015.
+The company’s strength lies in its early entry into the Indonesian market, its wide variety of other processed cheese products and heavy investment in both television advertisements and below-the-line activities.

-- Over the forecast period, cheese consumption by Indonesians is expected to grow steadily.
-This is thanks to the expected rising disposable incomes and the growing influence of Western culture.
-As Western dishes and food become more popular, cheese will feature more prominently in the diet of Indonesians.
+- Over the forecast period cheese consumption in Indonesia is expected to grow steadily thanks to predicted rising disposable incomes and the growing influence of Western culture.
+As Western dishes and food become more popular, cheese will feature more prominently in the diets of Indonesians.
 Consumers are also expected to become more aware of the nutritional value of cheese as a high-calcium food.
 Parents will also increasingly use cheese in homemade dishes for their children.

 Drinking Milk Products

-- The growing number of television shows and magazine articles focusing on health issues contributed to better health awareness by Indonesian consumers in 2013.
+- The growing number of television shows and magazine articles focusing on health issues contributed to stronger consumer health awareness in 2015.
 Although the majority of consumers come from low-income groups where health-consciousness is still relatively low, better health awareness among middle-income and upper-income consumers was evident towards the end of the review period.
-Drinking milk products sales benefited from this growing health awareness over the review period, as the products are perceived to be healthy.
+Drinking milk product sales benefited from this growing health awareness as these products are perceived to be healthy.

-- Five drinking milk companies: Nestlé Indonesia, Frisian Flag Indonesia, Indolakto, Ultrajaya Milk Industry & Trading Co and Fonterra Brands Indonesia remained the leading players in 2013.
-They accounted for a combined value share of 78% in 2013; an increase of one percentage point from the previous year.
-They consolidated their already strong position in drinking milk products in Indonesia through various strategies, including establishing a widespread distribution network reaching urban and rural areas and large investments in new product launches and promotions.
-They managed to retain their already strong position, despite intensified competition from smaller players such as Kalbe Farma, Greenfields Indonesia and Nutrifood Indonesia.
+- Five drinking milk companies, namely Ultrajaya Milk Industry & Trading Co, Frisian Flag Indonesia, Nestlé Indonesia, Indolakto and Fonterra Brands Indonesia, remained the leading players in 2015, together accounting for a combined value share of 82%, up slightly from the previous year.
+They consolidated their already strong position in drinking milk products through various strategies, including establishing a widespread distribution network reaching urban and rural areas and heavy investment in new product launches and promotions.
+They managed to retain their already strong positions despite intensified competition from smaller players such as Kalbe Farma, Greenfields Indonesia and Nutrifood Indonesia.

-- Drinking milk products is expected to continue facing competition from other products during the forecast period, thus resulting in the gradual slowdown of volume growth.
-For example, there will be growing preference for products offering the same benefits as milk or those claiming to contain milk, including yoghurt such as Milkuat yoghurt, ice cream such as Wall’s Moo and desserts such as Vita Pudding.
-Such products will be favoured by a number of children who dislike regular consumption of milk.
-Further, calcium-fortified powder milk and flavoured powder milk drinks may continue to face competition from the more convenient calcium supplements in tablets or effervescent drink format.
+- Drinking milk products is expected to continue to face competition from other products over the forecast period, thus resulting in a gradual slowdown in volume growth.
+For example, there will be a growing preference for products offering the same benefits as milk or those claiming to contain milk.
+Such products will be favoured by a number of children who dislike the regular consumption of milk.
+Furthermore, calcium-fortified powder milk and flavoured powder milk drinks may continue to face competition from more convenient calcium supplements in tablet or effervescent drink format.

 Yoghurt and Sour Milk Drinks

-- In 2013, yoghurt and sour milk products continued to gain popularity among upper- and middle-income consumers, especially women, due to the various perceived benefits of the products cited in articles in the mass media.
-Yoghurt is believed to be good for dietary purposes and to improve digestion.
-Female consumers also perceive that yoghurt can help them maintain a slim figure, improve their skin, and slow down the ageing process.
+- In 2015, yoghurt and sour milk products continued to grow in popularity among upper- and middle-income consumers, especially women, due to the various perceived benefits of these products cited in articles in the mass-media.
+Yoghurt is believed to be good for digestion.
+Female consumers also believe that yoghurt can help them maintain a slim figure, improve their skin and slow the ageing process.

 - Yoghurt and sour milk products is predicted to witness an expansion of its consumer base over the forecast period, in line with the expected growing health awareness trend among middle- to upper-income consumers.
-Yoghurt and sour milk drinks companies, especially the bigger players, such as Yakult Indonesia Persada, Ultra Prima Artaboga and Danone Dairy Indonesia, have the potential to continue investing heavily in communicating the health benefits of yoghurt and sour milk drinks to consumers.
+Yoghurt and sour milk product companies, especially the larger players such as Yakult Indonesia Persada and emerging players such as Heavenly Nutrition Indonesia, will likely continue to invest heavily in communicating the health benefits of yoghurt and sour milk products to consumers.

-- The variety of usage helped to sustain the positive performance of other dairy products in 2013.
-Condensed/evaporated milk can be used to make milk, can be mixed with coffee, tea and other cold and hot drinks, used as a spread on bread, as well as to make cakes and puddings.
-Meanwhile, an increasing number of housewives use coffee whiteners to replace coconut milk as one of the ingredients for cooking meals.
-There was also a number of adult consumers who still prefer to drink fresh ground coffee and separate coffee whiteners, instead of mixed or 3-in-1 coffee.
-Meanwhile, cream benefits from the rising number of consumers making their own Western-style cakes.
+- A variety of uses helped to sustain the positive performance of other dairy in 2015.
+Condensed milk can be used to make milk, can be mixed with coffee, tea and other cold and hot drinks, used as a spread on bread as well as to make cakes and puddings.
+Meanwhile, an increasing number of housewives are using coffee whiteners to replace coconut milk as a cooking ingredient.
+There are also a number of adult consumers who still prefer to drink fresh ground coffee with separate coffee whiteners instead of mixed or 3-in-1 coffee.
+Meanwhile, cream benefited from the rising number of consumers baking their own Western-style cakes.

-- Frisian Flag remained the number one brand in other dairy during the review period with a value share of more than 38%, followed by Indomilk and Enaak from Indolakto and Milkmaid brand from Nestlé Indonesia.
-Frisian Flag’s respectable performance over the review period was partly due to packaging innovation.
-While most condensed/evaporated milk products are available only in can packaging, Frisian Flag introduced flexible pouch packaging in 2007.
-The new packaging has its own nozzle to make it easier for consumers to pour.
-In addition, the company introduced a new product, Frisian Flag Gold, in mid-2012, thus further boosting the company’s value sales.
-The company, Frisian Flag Indonesia, also frequently advertised its Frisian Flag brand on television and in other media.
+- In 2015, Frisian Flag remained the leading brand in other dairy with a value share of 36%, followed by Indomilk and Enaak from Indolakto.
+Frisian Flag’s good performance over the review period was partly due to packaging innovation.
+The brand’s owner, Frisian Flag Indonesia, also frequently advertised the brand on television and in other media.

-- The variety of usage is expected to continue to sustain the positive performance of other dairy during the forecast period.
-Housewives with a limited budget can purchase condensed/evaporated milk for various uses such as to make milk, to be mixed with coffee and to be used as a spread on bread.
-More health-conscious housewives are also likely to switch from coconut milk to coffee whiteners, as the former is considered less healthy due to its high cholesterol content.
+- The positive performance of other dairy over the forecast period is likely to be sustained by the various uses of these products.
+Housewives with limited budgets purchase condensed milk for various uses, such as to make milk, to be mixed with coffee and to be used as a spread on bread.
+More health-conscious housewives are also likely to switch from coconut milk to coffee whiteners as the former is considered less healthy due to its high saturated fat content.

 This Euromonitor industrial report provides unique data and analysis of Dairy Products in Indonesia: ISIC 152.
 With this industrial report, you’ll be able to explore in detail the entire industry from its sources of supply to its buyers.